Adoptive Benefit is a payment to an adopting mother or a single male who

 Taxation of Adoptive Benefit

 Adoptive Benefit is taxable from 1 July 2013 for all claimants.
-Adoptive
+Universal

-and PRSI are not payable.
-You can read about how Maternity Benefit is taxed in
+Social Charge and PRSI are not payable.
+You can read about how Adoptive Benefit

 of social welfare payments.
 You can also get more information from Revenue